FarronF/limerick-council-meetings/meetings/2024/03/01-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 8th December 2023.md

 9

-Year to date for LCS the following categories of crime show reductions:--- •
+Year to date for LCS the following categories of crime show reductions:
+---
+•

 Property crime -13%